 Not to be a party pooper, but I would opt to visit a smaller scale parade at another town or city as they tend to have more character and fewer crowds.
 Consider Guelph, Hamilton, Oakville or any other community that has a reputation for putting on a decent Santa Claus Parade.

-I find the Toronto Santa Claus Parade incredibly commercial and tends to push the product more than it does create the magic.
+The Toronto Santa Claus Parade is incredibly commercial and tends to push the product more than it does create the magic.